12 Tips for Building Your Social Media Brand

 8. Easy on the Sales Pitches

-Social media is a great place to let your followers know about discounts and offers but be careful not to turn your posts into pitches.
+Social media is a great place to let your followers know about discounts and offers but be careful not to turn your posts into pitches which are big social mistakes.
 Offer enough information that your reader wants to learn more, but don’t force it.
 Stay humble and keep the focus on the problems you can solve for your audience—not how wonderful you are.

 9. Be in the Right Places